ngs-lang/ngs/readme.md

 ## Basic Cloud

+NGS has AWS library based on concept of [Declarative Primitives](https://ilya-sher.org/2016/07/06/declarative-primitives-or-mkdir-p-for-the-cloud/)

+TLDR:

+	* top-to-bottom execution
+	* resource-level idempotence
+	* just a more convenient scripting
+		* no dependency graph
+		* no state file

 This is how an instance can be created using NGS (real working code).
-No state file involved!

 	{
 		NGS_BUILD_CIDR = '192.168.120.0/24'